hkbakke/rsync-backup/README.md

 * If python > 3.5: scandir module from PyPI

 ## Usage
-### Configure SSH-keys
-Generate a SSH key pair for backups and place the public key in `~/.ssh/authorized_keys` for the backup user on the source host.
-Configure the path to the private key in the backup configuration file.

 ### Create the global configuration file
 Place a file called `rsync-backup.conf` in the directory root.
 An example config is included for reference.